Supporting Student Success

 Information Technology Services

 Fordham University’s information technology services are provided in support of your academic goals.
-Please visit the Student Technology Services website for detailed information on such services as My.Fordham, your Fordham email account, computer maintenance, and security tips, IT Customer Care, recommended computer specifications, cellular services, and the network.
+Please visit the Student Technology Services website for detailed information on such services as My.Fordham, your Fordham email account, computer maintenance, and security tips, IT Customer Care, recommended computer specifications, free software, computer labs, and the campus network.

 Fordham University Portal

-To gain access to the portal, you will need to have claimed your AccessIT ID.
-To do this, open your browser and go to https://my.fordham.edu.
-In the first time user’s box, click the “Click Here to Claim your AccessIT ID and set Your Password” link and follow the on-screen prompts.
+To access the portal, visit https://www.fordham.edu.
+On a small screen, click on the three horizontal lines at the upper right; on a larger screen go to the maroon navigation bar at the top of the screen.
+Click on Log in to the portal and enter your credentials.
+If this is your first time using the portal, you will need to claim your username.
+In the first time user’s box, click the “Click Here to Claim your Username and set Your Password” link and follow the on-screen prompts.
 If you encounter problems, please call the Help Desk at 718-817-3999 for assistance; only they can help you validate your personal information and escalate the issue if necessary.

 Fordham IT Customer Care